 What influences your approach to advocacy and leadership?

 My belief has always been that everyone should be able to participate equally in all aspects of life, without discrimination.
-I was raised this way and also trained as a social worker.
+I was raised this way and also trained as a social worker (Couple and Family Therapist).
 There is a strong disability advocacy history in Australia which I have also learned from, and this has been my aim with PPV.
 Good organisational processes are important as I believe that this enables everyone to have a voice, not just the most confident.

 Your award also was for work outside of polio advocacy.
 What was that?